-Command keys are created by using the "move" syntax of the console to assign existing show objects to empty cells in the commands directory or to blank function keys on the front panel (when the console's function keys are set to CMD mode).
+Command keys are created by using the "move" syntax of the console to assign ex ting show objects to empty cells in the commands directory or to blank function keys in the front panel (when the console's function keys are set to CMD mode).
 Please note that the original show objects are not actually being moved.